Tracer diffusion at low temperature in kinetically constrained models: In the East model, D approx gap

-In \cite{timescaleseparation}\footnote{Note that the orientation convention is reversed in that paper: contrary to here, the constraint that has to be satisfied to update $x$ is that $x-1$ should be empty.}, the authors define a certain set $\partial A_*$ of configurations in $\lbrace 0,1\rbrace^l$ that has two interesting properties (it is defined in paragraph 5.2.1 of \cite{timescaleseparation}, the properties below are stated in Remark 5.8 and Corollary 5.10) \begin{itemize} \item Starting from a configuration equal to one on $\lbrace 1,...,l\rbrace$, with a zero in $0$, in order to put a one in $0$ before time $\tau$, the dynamics restricted to $\lbrace 1,...,l\rbrace$ has to go through the set $\partial A_*$ at some time $s\leq\tau$. \item For some $\alpha'<\infty$, if $n=\lceil \log_2 l\rceil$
+\begin{pf} In \citet{timescaleseparation}, .2pt\footnote{Note that the orientation convention is reversed in this paper: contrary to this paper, the constraint that has to be satisfied to update $x$ is that $x-1$ should be empty.} the authors define a certain set $\partial A_*$ of configurations in $\lbrace0,1\rbrace^l$ that has two interesting properties [it is defined in paragraph 5.2.1 of \citet {timescaleseparation}, the properties below are stated in Remark~5.8 and Corollary~5.10]: \begin{itemize} \item Starting from a configuration equal to one on $\lbrace 1,\ldots,l\rbrace$, with a zero in $0$, in order to put a one in $0$ before time $\tau$, the dynamics restricted to $\lbrace1,\ldots,l\rbrace$ has to go through the set $\partial A_*$ at some time $s\leq\tau$. \item For some $\alpha'<\infty$, if $n=\lceil\log_2 l\rceil$,

-\end{itemize} Put another way, $\partial A_*$ is a bottleneck separating the events $\left\lbrace \eta_0=\eta_{l+1}=0,\ \eta_1=...=\eta_l=1\right\rbrace$ and \mbox{$\lbrace \eta_0=1\rbrace$} in the East dynamics.
+\end{itemize} Put another way, $\partial A_*$ is a bottleneck separating the events $ \lbrace\eta_0=\eta_{l+1}=0, \eta_1=\cdots=\eta_l=1 \rbrace$ and \mbox{$\lbrace\eta_0=1\rbrace$} in the East dynamics.

 Call $\tau_0$ the first time there is a one in $0$.
-Denote (abusively) by $0\mathbf{1}0$ any configuration equal to zero in $0$ and $l+1$, and to one on $\lbrace 1,...,l\rbrace$, by $T$ an exponential variable of parameter $2$ independent of $T_0$, and by $\tau_0$ the first time at which there is a one in position $0$.
-Notice that, once there is a zero in $1$, if the clock attached to site $0$ rings before that attached to $1$, and if the associated Bernoulli variable is a one, then the configuration at site $0$ takes value one.
+Denote (abusively) by $0\mathbf{1}0$ any configuration equal to zero in $0$ and $l+1$, and to one on $\lbrace1,\ldots,l\rbrace$, by $T$ an exponential variable of parameter $2$ independent of $T_0$, and by $\tau_0$ the first time at which there is a one in position $0$.
+Notice that once there is a zero in $1$, if the clock attached to site $0$ rings before that attached to $1$, and if the associated Bernoulli variable is a one, then the configuration at site $0$ takes value one.
 So that

 where $\mathbf{1}0$ and $0\mathbf{1}0$ are equal except maybe in $0$.
-The constant $1/2$ appears to allow the following estimate
+The constant $1/2$ appears to allow the following estimate: